About the Music Scene in Mallorca

 Local Bands & Traditional Music

 Jazz music has created quite a stir on the island.
-At any time of the year, you can venture into Palma’s old town visit its lively jazz and blues bars.
+At any time of the year, you can venture into Palma’s old town and visit its lively jazz and blues bars.
 In the summer months keep your eyes peeled for jazz and live music evenings at various hotels and bars around the island, especially in the more touristy resorts.
-There’s also more than a few jazz festivals in the music calendar with some of the biggest names in the scene showing up for live performances in places like Deià and Valldemossa.
+There’s also more than a few jazz festivals in the music calendar with some of the biggest names in the scene showing up for live performances.
+Watch out as Alcudia Jazz Festival, Inca Jazz Festival, Sa Pobla Jazz Festival and Jazz Voyeur Festival should be on your radar.